Verify Claim & Cited Report

 How It Works

-1. Open a Research Cafe and find a source card you want to verify.
+1. Open a Research Cafe and click the source you want to verify — it opens in the reading pane.

-2. Click Verify claim on the card.
+2. Click Verify claim in the pane's toolbar.
 The dialog fetches the source's main checkable claims in a short preview pass — this is cheap and happens automatically when the dialog opens.

 3. The dialog shows a selectable list of claims — the most checkable one is pre-checked.
 You can: